 Salary sacrificing is where you choose to make an arrangement with your employer to reduce your cash salary and have the difference paid into your superannuation (super) account as employer contributions.

 Salary sacrificing into your super is a great way to increase your super balance.
 This means you will have more money when you get ready for retirement.

 Another plus of salary sacrificing is the tax benefits.
 The tax advantage for most employees is that salary sacrificed contributions are only taxed at the rate of 15 per cent going into the super fund, compared with cash salary, which is taxed at your marginal tax rate.

 What are the limits to salary sacrificing?

 There is no limit, however contribution caps are in place restricting the amount of money that can be salary sacrificed into super before additional tax is payable.
-The concessional cap is $25,000 ($35,000 if aged 60 or over).
-From 2014/15 the $35,000 cap will be extended to all those aged 50 years and over.
-If you exceed the cap your concessional contributions you have a choice of either having those contributions returned or added to your non concessional cap.
-All employer and salary sacrifice contributions will be accrued in determining whether the cap has been exceeded.
+The concessional cap is $25,000.
+If you exceed the cap, the excess will be taxed as income in your hands and you have a choice of either having those contributions returned or added to your non concessional cap.
+All employer contributions and personal contributions where you claim a tax deduction, will be accrued in determining whether the cap has been exceeded.